 The Other Parent Still Gets Visitation

-In Texas, there is a presumption under the law that parents should be named as joint managing conservators.
-To determine the appropriate conservatorship of the child, the court will use the "best interests of the child" standard.
+There is a presumption under the law in Texas that parents should be named as joint managing conservators.
+To determine the child's appropriate conservatorship, the court will use the "best interests of the child" standard.
 When determining if parents should be appointed Joint or Sole conservators, the "best interests of the child" standard considers many factors, including whether:

 - The child’s desires